Michael-Wulf/Mega328Timer/README.md

  * For timer 2: 0.016384 s

 4. Because of other interrupts that are usually enabled on an Arduino a timer interval of < 500 us (microseconds) is not recommended.

+5. Timer 1 cannot be used when also the servo library is used at the same time.

+6. Timer 2 cannot be used when also the tone library is used at the same time.

 ----
 ## Changelog